Panthers vs Saints Odds for 2025 Matchups

 Game 1: 1-7-2018 (2017 NFC Wild Card Round)

 The Saints and Panthers met in the 2017 NFL Playoffs for the first time in NFL history.
-The Saints jumped out to a 21-9 lead going into halftime and a few late scores by the Panthers allowed them to sneak back into the game.
+The Saints jumped out to a 21-9 lead going into halftime, and a few late scores by the Panthers allowed them to sneak back into the game.
 However, the Saints would win 31-26 and would advance to Round 2 of the NFL playoffs.

 Game 2: 10-16-2016 (Week 6)

 This was one of the highest-scoring games in the rivalry, with 79 total points scored.
-This was a fantastic matchup between Cam Newton and Drew Brees in their primes with the Saints getting the 41-38 win.
+This was a fantastic matchup between Cam Newton and Drew Brees in their primes, with the Saints getting the 41-38 win.
 Drew Brees threw for 465 yards and four touchdowns, which was one of his best performances in the NFL.

 Game: 10-26-2003 (Week 8)

 The Panthers and Saints have not played many overtime games, but this was one to remember in 2003.
 The Saints scored 17 points in the second quarter to jump out to a 17-10 lead at halftime.
-But both teams only managed to score field goals in the second half and it was a 31-yard FG by John Casey of the Panthers that ultimately ended this game.
+But both teams only managed to score field goals in the second half, and it was a 31-yard field goal by John Casey of the Panthers that ultimately ended this game.
 The Panthers would get the win and advance to 6-1 on the season and would eventually make it to the Super Bowl, losing to the Patriots.

 Other Matchups This Season